 Each state has its legal limitations for the time periods during which people are allowed to sue for misdiagnosis or malpractice.
 An experienced legal team like VSCP LAW will help guide stroke victims and their families through the legal process.

 Stroke diagnosis compensation helps families pay for the cost of rehabilitation, medical bills, medication, medical transport, and the undue pain and suffering caused by a misdiagnosis.
-Most importantly, it holds doctors and medical staff accountable for their errors, preventing misdiagnoses and delays in the future.
+Most importantly, it holds doctors and medical staff accountable for their errors, preventing misdiagnosis and delays in the future.